dekuNukem/joyAnalog/NintenDAC_mini/README.md

 ## NintenDAC Python3 library

-I also wrote a simple python3 library so you don't have to remember all the commands above.
+I also wrote a python3 library so you don't have to remember all the commands above.
 It requires `pyserial`.

-The simplest example is this:
+A simple example:

 ```
 import ndacmini

-switch = ndacmini.ndacmini("COM4", "COM8")
+switch = ndacmini.ndacmini("COM5", "COM6")
 switch.connect()

-while 1:
-	switch.button_click(100, ["du", "ls", "zl", "b", "x", "+"])
+switch.button_hold(['a', 'b', 'zl', 'zr'])
+switch.stick_hold('l', 64, 192)
+switch.reset()
+switch.disconnect()

 ```

+A more detailed example with comments can be found [here](./pythonlib/example.py)